Sunspots

 Further circumstances

-Soon, high sunposts could line up with a strong El Niño looks, in a cataclysmic alignment that could push up the temperature enough to cause dramatic sea ice loss in the Arctic, resulting in runaway temperature rise by 2026, as an earlier post concluded.
+The danger is that high sunspots could line up with El Niño and further short-term variables, in a cataclysmic alignment that could push up the temperature enough to cause dramatic sea ice loss in the Arctic, resulting in runaway temperature rise by 2026, as an earlier post concluded.

-Moving from the bottom of a La Niña to the peak of a strong El Niño could make a difference of more than half a degree Celsius, as discussed in this post that adds that the 2022 Tonga submarine volcano eruption did add a huge amount of water vapor to the atmosphere.
+Moving from the bottom of a La Niña to the peak of a strong El Niño could make a difference of more than half a degree Celsius, as discussed in this post.
+Further forcing could be added by additional natural variability, e.g. the 2022 Tonga submarine volcano eruption did add a huge amount of water vapor to the atmosphere.
 Since water vapor is a potent greenhouse gas, this is further contributing to speed up the temperature rise.
 A 2023 study calculates that the submarine volcano eruption near Tonga in January 2022, as also discussed at facebook, will have a warming effect of 0.12 Watts/m² over the next few years.

 Links